TRACKING THE PROMISES:

 In 2020, Canada had dropped to near record lows in its contributions of women to peacekeeping, i.e., single digits.
 In 2024, it is only 7.
 But the military contribution is only one (1) women, as of 30 August 2024.

-In 2019, Canada finally but temporarily set a good example percentage-wise, with 19% of its UN military personnel being women, well above the UN average.
+In 2019, Canada temporarily set a good example percentage-wise, with 19% of its UN military personnel being women, well above the UN average.
 For Staff Officer/MilObs deployed, Canada had 7 out of 23 or 30%, well exceeding the UN goal of 16% for 2019.
 The police are doing very well, having achieved close to gender parity.

 In 2017, Canada's Vancouver pledge, especially the financial incentives, held promise to increase the number of women military personnel provided by other countries.